 In March, the American Dietetic Association sponsors National Nutrition Month.
 Many workplace wellness programs honor National Nutrition Month by supplying their cafeterias and vending machines with healthy foods such as fruits, vegetables and low-fat dairy products.

-If you are interested in implementing a wellness program at your workplace and need some creative ideas, please visit the websites for the Wellness Council of America and Employee Wellness Programs.
+If you are interested in implementing a wellness program at your workplace and need some creative ideas, please visit the website for the Wellness Council of America.

 How do NHOs influence legislation?

 The NHOs have influenced legislation on the federal, state and local levels.
 One example is Alcohol Awareness Month.

 Congresswoman Lucille Roybal-Allard of California sponsored the Support 21 Act of 2009 (HR 1028) which authorizes a media campaign to educate the public about underage drinking laws and to advocate for their enforcement.
 This act also grants funds for training health care professionals to screen adolescent patients who are at-risk of alcohol abuse.

 In 2007, February’s National Women’s Healthy Heart Campaign inspired the Heart Disease Education, Analysis and Research, and Treatment for Women Act (S. 573, H.R.
 1014).
 The aim of this bipartisan federal legislation, sponsored by Representative Lois Capps, was to improve the prevention, diagnosis and treatment of cardiovascular disease in women.